Should You Buy a Patio Home?

 Patio Homes vs. Condos and Townhomes

 Patio homes are often confused with townhomes and condominiums, though the three differ slightly.
 Townhomes typically share walls with adjoining properties, either on one side or both sides of the property.
-They also usually have a front and backyard, as well as a driveway, that the owner is responsible for maintaining.
+They also usually have a front and backyard, and a driveway, that the owner is responsible for maintaining.

-Condos also share walls with adjoining units, though they may have these on either side of the property or above or below it.
-Condo owners generally do not have yards to maintain nor are they responsible for any exterior repairs or maintenance.
+Condos also share walls with adjoining units, though they may have these on either side of the property, or above, or below the unit.
+Condo owners generally do not have yards to maintain, nor are they responsible for any exterior repairs or maintenance.

-In both cases, owners usually pay an association or community fee to help maintain the shared areas of the property.
+In both cases, owners usually pay an association or community fee to help maintain the property's shared areas.
 Condo dues are often higher due to the additional exterior maintenance provided.